BurnOutTrader/fund-forge/README.md

 Accuracy was tested using only market orders, enter long, enter short, exit long, exit short, however all other orders follow the same logic and should work accurately and I will build a test in the future.

 Any slight differences in expected statistical values will be due to rounding.
-- The ledger rounds average prices to the symbols decimal_accuracy each time a position increases or decreases in size.
+- The ledger rounds average prices to the symbols decimal_accuracy each time a position increases or decreases in size using the weighted average prices.
 - it then determines the number of ticks based on the symbol tick_size and
 - multiplies the number of ticks by position quantity and value per tick.